daarnolducsd/ep5book/docs/06-week6.md

 school <- c("UCSD", "UCB", "UCLA", "UCR")
 ```

-Imagine we want to retrieve the graduation date for the student that attended UCSD.
+Imagine we want to retrieve the graduation date for the student who attended UCSD.
 If we type ``school=="UCSD"``, we will get a vector of 4 elements:

 ```r